davidbonham/bcpl/README.md

 - The BCPL run time library is simply layered on top of the native C RTL for the time being
 - Not all of the BCPL RTL is implemented
 - The OCODE operations supporting SLCT are not implemented - specify noselst on the command line to compile BCPL programs using field selectors
 - The BCPL standard requires arguments to routines to have adjacent addresses so that it is possible to take the address of the first argument and treat the argument as a vector.
-The code generator does not implement this.
+The code generator does not honour this.
 - Much of CMPLTEST currently passes
+- According to section 2.4.5 of the BCPL Cintsys and Cintpos User Guide, local variables are allocated consecutive locations in the stack frame of the current function.
+The "Proposed Definition" does not mention this and the code generator does not honour it at the moment.